blinkbitcoin/dev.blink.sv/docs/self-host/README.md

 The Blink core banking platform includes the parts necessary to launch a community bank on Bitcoin and Lightning.
 It is designed to be modular and extensible, so that it can be customized to meet the needs of any community or organization.

 :::tip
-[Join the Galoy Workspace](https://chat.galoy.io) and say hello in the Town Square – there is a community of devs happy to help you get up and running.
+[Join the Blink Workspace](https://chat.blink.sv) and say hello in the Town Square – there is a community of devs happy to help you get up and running.
 :::

 ### Backend